 Setting Description Disabled The contents of the video ROM are not copied to RAM.
-(Optimal and Fail-safe default settings) Enabled The contents of the video ROM area are copied (shadowed) from ROM to RAM for faster execution.
-Cached The contents of the video ROM area are copied from ROM to RAM and can be written to or read from cache memory.
+Enabled The contents of the designated ROM area are copied (shadowed) from ROM to RAM for faster execution.
+Cached The contents of the designated ROM area are copied from ROM to RAM and can be written to or read from cache memory.